 (1) This Division applies to a consumer’s gas installation that is on or in a caravan but not to any other consumer’s gas installation.

-(2) This Division applies in addition to clause 6.2 of AS 5601/AG 601 — 2002.
+(2) This Division applies in addition to any relevant requirements in AS 5601.

+[Clause 701 amended in Gazette 21 Apr 2006 p.
+1580.]

 702. Cylinders and associated equipment

 (1) If a gas cylinder, its valve and regulating equipment, or any part of a consumer’s gas installation between the cylinder and the outlet of the primary pressure regulator is mounted in a compartment or recess, the compartment or recess must be lined with a fire resistant material.